Wadge hierarchy: Wadge's lemma via Wadge and Lipschitz games

-The Wadge game is a simple infinite game discovered by William Wadge (pronounced "wage").
-It is used to investigate the notion of continuous reduction for subsets of Baire space.
+The Wadge game is a simple infinite game used to investigate the notion of continuous reduction for subsets of Baire space.
 Wadge had analyzed the structure of the Wadge hierarchy for Baire space with games by 1972, but published these results only much later in his PhD thesis.
 In the Wadge game $G(A,B)$, player I and player II each in turn play integers, and the outcome of the game is determined by checking whether the sequences x and y generated by players I and II are contained in the sets A and B, respectively.
 Player II wins if the outcome is the same for both players, i.e. $x$ is in $A$ if and only if $y$ is in $B$.
 Player I wins if the outcome is different.
 Sometimes this is also called the Lipschitz game, and the variant where player II has the option to pass finitely many times is called the Wadge game.

 Suppose that the game is determined.
 If player I has a winning strategy, then this defines a continuous (even Lipschitz) map reducing $B$ to the complement of $A$, and if on the other hand player II has a winning strategy then you have a reduction of $A$ to $B$.
 For example, suppose that player II has a winning strategy.
 Map every sequence x to the sequence y that player II plays in $G(A,B)$ if player I plays the sequence x, and player II follows his or her winning strategy.
 This defines a continuous map f with the property that x is in $A$ if and only if f(x) is in $B$.